Funding Black Owned Businesses Facts and Statistics

 - Minority Business Development Agency (MBDA): The MBDA is an agency backed by the U.S. Department of Commerce that promotes the growth of minority-owned businesses.
 This agency connects entrepreneurs with resources to find capital.

-- Minority business certifications: If you get your business certified with the NMSDC, you will have access to networking opportunities and many other resources the organization provides.
+- Minority business certifications: If you get your business certified with the NMSDC, you can access networking opportunities and other resources the organization provides.

-- The National Association for the Self-Employed (NASE): This organization offers microgrants up to $4,000 for members of the association.
+- The National Association for the Self-Employed (NASE): This organization offers microgrants of up to $4,000 for association members.

 - Private equity firms: Private equity firms are investment management companies that invest in and support the growth of companies.
 Several private equity firms seek to specifically work with small minority-owned businesses.
 Backstage Capital, for example, works specifically with women, people of color and members of the LGBTQ+ community.